Maikel Garcia Preview, Player Props: Royals vs. Mariners

-Maikel Garcia -- with a slugging percentage of .333 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals versus the Seattle Mariners, with Luis Castillo on the mound, on August 16 at 8:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (hitting .333 in his past 10 games, with a double, three walks and four RBI), take on starting pitcher George Kirby and the Seattle Mariners at Kauffman Stadium, Thursday at 2:10 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Mariners.
+He had a one-hit showing in his most recent game (1-for-5) against the Mariners.

 Maikel Garcia Game Info & Props vs. the Mariners